 Presented: Spring meeting, even years

-The recipient will have made outstanding achievement in, or scientific contribution to, the science of fullerenes, nanotubes and carbon nanostructures.
-The award is open to young investigators under the age of 35 as of January 1 of the nominating year.
-An unsuccessful nomination will automatically remain active for the following two years if there is remaining eligibility.
+The recipient will have made outstanding achievement in, or scientific contribution to, the science of nanocarbons.
+The award is open to young investigators who are 38 years old or younger as of the nomination deadline.
+An unsuccessful nomination will automatically remain active for the following two years.

 The award consists of a scroll, and a $500 prize.
 The recipient is expected to present a lecture on his or her research work at one of the Nanocarbons Division symposia at the spring Society meeting when the award is given.
 The recipient will receive complimentary meeting registration to facilitate meeting attendance.